 - Backcountry Club

-- An adventure club for creative thinkers.
+- An outdoor adventure club for people who work on the Internet.

 - Brooklyn Beta

 - An annual Advent calendar for web developers.
 (With Sean Coates.)

 - A tiny tome on typography for the Little Printer.
 (With Christopher Murphy.)

 - Ed Wassermann interviewed me in November 2016 about Brooklyn Beta, particularly some of the things we did a bit differently.

 - Why Chris Shiflett, Brooklyn Beta founder and Fictive Kin partner, moved to Boulder

 - Brady Dale interviewed me in January 2015 about my decision to move from Brooklyn to Boulder.

 - The mother of all interviews, TGD.
 Interviewed in November 2012 and published in January 2013.